sf-mrichter/site-policy/README.md

 - Please don't post legal complaints or ask for technical support.
 We may not respond to issues promptly.
 If you need help, [contact Support](https://github.com/contact) and they'll get you an answer.
 -	Please avoid hypotheticals.
 We can't give you legal advice, which means we often can't tell you if a hypothetical situation would or wouldn't be a violation of our policies.
 We also can't tell you what you should or shouldn't do.
 We can tell you how we interpret our policies.
-- Please don't give other users legal advice, to avoid confusion.
+Please don't give other users legal advice.
+Legal advice tends to confuse users.

 ### How often will GitHub review these policies?